DynaK/plsql-proj-ebookrtlmgmt/README.md

 # plsql-proj-ebookrtlmgmt
-Project to perform some data manipulation on store records
+This program is to show sample of possible data manipulation involving few tables with minimal columns.
+Data is predefine for testing purpose.
+Commit is not set for manual create/insert.